 No good way to store the energy

 One of the most critical needs for power is a way to store it.
-Large storage batteries of any kind – for storage or for transportation — have not been invented despite decades of research.
+Utility scale storage batteries have not been invented despite decades of research, and only enough materials exist on earth to build NaS batteries at a cost of over $44 trillion that would take up 945 square miles of real estate (Friedemann 2015)

 A great deal of the electric power generated would need to be used to replace the billions of combustion engine machines and vehicles rather than providing heat, cooling, cooking power and light to homes and offices.
 It takes decades to move from one source of power to another.
 It’s hard to see how this could be accomplished without great hardship and social chaos, which would slow the conversion process down.
 Desperation is likely to lead to stealing of key components of the new infrastructure to sell for scrap metal, as is already happening in Baltimore where 30-foot tall street lights are being stolen (Gately 2005).